Cups of Coffee

 Sylvester Croom

 Sylvester Croom played in one game for the New Orleans Saints in 1975.
 He is shown here on a 1973 Alabama Playing Card.
 Croom went on to a long coaching career.
 In 2004, at Mississippi State, he became the first African-American head coach in SEC history.
-He has also coached twenty years in the NFL.
-He is currently the running backs coach for the St. Louis Rams.
+He also coached 25 years in the NFL.